spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/products/manage-abstract-products-and-product-bundles/create-abstract-products-and-product-bundles.md

 ### Reference information: Define product variants

-{% info_block warningBox "Only for abstract products" %}
+{% info_block infoBox "Only for abstract products" %}

 The reference information in this section is relevant only for abstract products.
 When you create a product bundle, a single product variant is created automatically.

 {% endinfo_block %}

-In the *Variants* tab, you can see all the existing [super attributes](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-attributes-overview.html#super-attributes).
+In the **Variants** tab, you can see all the existing [super attributes](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-attributes-overview.html#super-attributes).
 To create a super attribute, see [Create product attributes](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/create-product-attributes.html).

 You can select as many super attributes as you need and define one or more values for them.
 For each product attribute value you select, a product variant will be created.
 After creating the abstract product, you will be able to create new product variants based on the super attributes you select when creating the abstract product.